 Falsely believing they have no need for them, the oblivious ignorant don’t take the trouble to go looking for facts because to them, fact-finding is unpleasantly effortful, annoying, and a waste of time.
 Experts call this active information avoidance.

-What should people like me – who really are above-average – do?
+What should people like you – who really are above-average – do?

 - Delay taking a position until you have gathered enough facts to make a well-informed decision.